-London Residential Property Valuations
+London Property Valuations

+Valuations give you an accurate idea of the market value of a property – it should always be carried out by a RICS chartered surveyor.
 As RICS Registered Valuation Surveyors, our expert team assess the value of any residential property in London.
 All our valuations adhere to the Red Book standard, which is the professional standard set out by the Royal Institution of Chartered Surveyors (RICS).

 There are a number of reasons why a valuation by a Chartered Surveyor might be needed.
 Chartered Surveyors provide an impartial, non-biased valuation of a property.
 Taking into account the property’s size, location, condition and a variety of other factors, our valuation can help inform selling decisions, assist with divorce/separation settlements, or help when dealing with probate.